vikas24012005/AI_RESUME_MAKER_AGILE_JURY/README.md

 ### 3. Customizable Templates

-Choose from a variety of professionally designed templates.
+Choose from a variety of theme designed templates.

 ![template](./Screenshot/ThemeCust.png)